 and to the example and work of Jesus Christ in their everyday

-There has been a Baptist Church in Barnes since 1866.
+A Baptist Church has been in Barnes since 1866.
 The original chapel was situated in Stanton Road and was moved to

 Baptist history, what Baptist’s believe and why, please go to www.baptist.org.uk .